scolladon/sfdx-git-delta/README.md

 If you do not specify the remote in CI context, the git pointer check will raise an error (as the branch is not created locally).
 This applies to both `--from` and `--to` parameters as they both accept git pointers.

-Example comparing `HEAD` with a `development` branch when the CI clone the repository with `origin` set as reference to the remote:
+Example comparing `HEAD` with a `development` branch when the CI clones the repository with `origin` set as reference to the remote:

 ```sh
 sf sgd source delta --to "HEAD" --from "origin/development" --output .
 ```

-Use global variable when you need to easily switch sgd version (`vX.X.X` format) or channel (`stable`, `latest`, `latest-rc`) in your pipeline, without having to commit a new version of your pipeline.
+Use a global variable when you need to easily switch sgd version (`vX.X.X` format) or channel (`stable`, `latest`, `latest-rc`) in your pipeline, without having to commit a new version of your pipeline.

 Example with [github action](https://docs.github.com/en/actions/learn-github-actions/variables#using-the-vars-context-to-access-configuration-variable-values), [create a variable](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) SGD_VERSION and use it in the plugin installation phase